servo/rust-url/idna/README.md

 * IDNA 2008 rules are no longer supported.
 Attempting to enable them panics immediately.
 * `check_hyphens` now also rejects the hyphen in the third and fourth position in a label.
 * `domain_to_ascii_strict` now performs the _CheckHyphens_ check (matching previous documentation).
+* The ContextJ rules are now implemented, so input that fails those rules is rejected.
 * The `Idna::to_ascii_inner` method has been removed.
 It didn't make sense as a public method, since callers were unable to figure out if there were errors.
 (A GitHub search found no callers for this method.)
 * Punycode labels whose decoding does not yield any non-ASCII characters are now treated as being in error.